ShiftLeftSecurity/codepropertygraph/README.md

 part of the build process.
 To build and install into your local Maven cache, issue the command `sbt clean test publishM2`.

+This repo is cross build for Scala 2 / Scala 3.
+The default version is Scala 3 which means all sbt commands will be performed for Scala 3.
+If you want to run an sbt command for both versions you need to prefix it with a "+" like `sbt +test`.
+If you use an open sbt shell you can switch the default language for the time of the shell session with `++2.13.7` and `++3.1.0`.

 # Code style

 Code style is automatically verified by external tools: